jolie/docs/fault-handling/termination_and_compensation.md

 ### Dynamic installation of recovery handlers

 Recovery handlers can be dynamically updated like fault handlers.
-Example:
+Such a feature is particularly useful when we intend to update the termination handler depending on the activities executed successfully.
+As an example, let us consider the following script whose code can be downloaded [here](https://github.com/jolie/examples/tree/master/03_fault_handling/07_dynamic_install):

 ```text
 include "console.iol"